-Venues and event organizers can use the fastest barcode scanning app to instantly validate online or offline against a specific pattern.
-Software stops the use of duplicate IDs for event access with or without a database.
+Ticketing companies, venues, and event organizers can use the fastest barcode scanning app to instantly validate online or offline and also stop the use of duplicate IDs – with or without a database.

-The codeREADr mobile app is used by 100’s of ticketing companies globally for event access control.
+The codeREADr mobile app is used by over 100 of ticketing companies globally for event access control.
 Why?

 - Fast scanning with an iOS or Android OS camera

 - Online validation in real-time

 - Instant validation offline with databases and duplicate statuses Auto Synced to the cloud and then to all scanning devices